 – It’s ok to say no. You will get people offering you silly money for something, but stick to your guns!
 You don’t have to sell to the first person who shows interest, and you certainly don’t have to take their first price.

-– But definitely, expect to be haggled.
-People won’t accept your first price either, so before you give someone a price, have in mind how low you’re willing to go and stick to that.
+– Expect people to haggle.
+They won’t accept your first price either, so before you give someone a price, have in mind how low you’re willing to go and stick to that.
 I won’t lie though, a couple of times I gave away free toys to cute kids because it wasn’t all about the money for us.

 – You’ll be busiest when you first arrive.
 Regular car booters can spot a newbie a mile away, and they’ll take advantage of that.
 They’ll knock down your prices whilst you’re still trying to set up; then sell on from their pitch across the field… sneaky.
 If this wasn’t all about getting rid of your stuff… I’d be recommending you do the same haha

 – Enjoy it!!
 People watch.
 Speak to the people around you.
 Don’t get hung up on prices, you’re there to get rid of things remember.
 Do you really need to keep hold of that bin for the sake of an extra 50p? by the last hour we were literally giving things away and forcing things on people; Like a bin, the guy didn’t really want, but for 10p he took it quite happily!

 eBay, Gumtree and PayPal are a minefield for those who aren’t used to selling on it.
 We thought it would be the easiest way of selling our bigger items because eBay via PayPal is safe right?
 Wrong.
 We contacted with potential scam after scam so I have one big pointer for staying safe with eBay…